yuanshenli/RaceProject/README.md

 ====
 ## Milestone 2 update
 * Include binaural effect for the sound source.
 * Include a "siren" object (with binaural and doppler effect).
-When this particular object get hit, the score will increase instead of decreasing like all other objects.
+When this particular object gets hit, the score will increase instead of decreasing like all other objects.
 * The color of objects on the screen are changing gradually instead of previous random colors
 * The color of the tunnel also changes gradually instead of previous white tunnel.
 * Background color includes a gradient instead of previous black color.